tewendel/interkit-masterarbeit/sites/docs/src/content/components/Chat.svelte.md

 Displays a chat interface for a given story board.
 The board is set either manually or through a [ChatRoute](/components/Route#chatroute)

+Requires the [AnonmymousLogin](/components/AnonymousLogin) component to be present inside AppBase.

 <ComponentInfoYaml component="Chat" />

 <details>